 ► Best Ugly Bagels

-Before leaving for a wine tasting tour on Waiheke Island, we needed to find a carb-based breakfast.
+Before leaving for a New Zealand wine tasting tour on Waiheke Island, we needed to find a carb-based breakfast.
 We walked from our hotel to Best Ugly Bagels, which was packed on a Sunday morning as locals enjoyed breakfast at a series of communal tables just outside its entrance.
 Our Montreal-style bagels were definitely worth the short wait.
 Adam picked the Boss Hog, which topped a bagel with bacon, egg, and cheese.
 I took a cue from the person who ordered before us and selected the open-faced Mean Joe Green; bacon, avocado, and tomatoes made it a perfect bagel meal to start my day.

 Best Ugly Bagels serves a little bit of everything, from basic bagels with butter or cream cheese to bagels with sweet or savory toppings.
 It’s a great place for a tasty, casual meal and you’ll find multiple locations around Auckland.